sushilsridhar/git-commands/README.md

 on branchB: resolve conflicts if any and, git push
 Now branchB has branchA changes

+**Wrong commit message can be undone with below commands**
+git commit --amend -m "new commit message"

+commit already pushed? then use below commands

-git commit --amend
+git commit --amend -m "new commit message"
-git push
+git push --force (force flag will overwrite the remote branch with local branch)